The meanings of sayings starting with the letter J. Select one from the list below to find additional details!

 Arriving somewhere or doing something just before it’s too late.

-(EX: While I was out driving I almost crashed into another car, but I swerved out of the way just in the nick of time.)
+(EX: I nearly crashed into a red truck, but I swerved out of the way just in the nick of time.)

 Jump On the Band Wagon